About Tilburg Law School

 - Criminal Law

 The Law School Board is responsible for the daily business within the Law School and also for the organization and coordination of the educational and research programs.

-The Law School Council is the most important advisory body of representatives within the faculty.
+The Faculty Council is the most important advisory body of representatives within the faculty.
 It is comprised of seven students and seven members of staff.
-The Law School Council looks after the views and needs of students and staff in the fields of education, research, policy and decision-making.
-Law School Council has approval and advisory rights in a number of areas.
+The Faculty Council looks after the views and needs of students and staff in the fields of

-What can be organised in a decentralized way is invested in the Education Organisation.
-In the Education Board organisation, there is a shared responsibility between the Law School Board (especially the Vice-Dean of Education) on the one hand and the academic directors on the other hand.
+What can be organized in a decentralized way is invested in the Education Organization.
+In the Education Board organization, there is a shared responsibility between the Faculty Board (especially the Vice-Dean of Education) on the one hand and the academic directors on the other hand.

 Each program has an academic director.
-Under the leadership of the Vice Dean of Education, he or she is responsible for the design and quality assurance of the study programme and, among other things, for the coherence of the programme and the provision of information.
+Under the leadership of the Vice-Dean of Education, the academic director is responsible for the design and quality assurance of the study program and, among other things, for the coherence of the program and the provision of information.

-In addition, there are the program committees that advise the Law School Board.
+In addition, there are the program committees that advise the Faculty Board.
 The Examination Board has its own responsibility with regard to examinations and all forms of testing known to the Law School.